CFDs in Detail – an Explanation

 ((6000 x £10 x 0.5%) x 50%) + (£10 x 10)

 = (£300 x 50%) + £100

 = £150 + £100

 In this case your stop has reduced your margin requirement from £300 to £250.
 Note that, if your stop was wider so that this calculation exceeded the standard margin requirement, your margin would be capped at the standard level.

 Although the stop does help limit your risk, you should be aware that you could lose more than this amount due to slippage or market gaps in volatile market conditions.

-Please remember that this applies to pro clients only.
+Please remember that order-aware margining applies to professional clients on the web platform only.
 For retail clients, your stop-loss order will not affect your margin requirement.

 Your trading currency